ubergeekady/TechNotebooks/Devops/Readme.md

 docker run adysingh1989/redis
 ```

 **We can also run a container, go inside it and manually setup.
-Then create an image out of the container.**
+Then create an image out of the running container.**

 ```
 docker run -it alpine sh